cerner/terra-core/packages/terra-form-checkbox/docs/README.md

 # Terra Form Checkbox

-The Terra Checkbox is a component that toggles between checked and unchecked states.
+The Terra Checkbox is a responsive input component rendered as a box.
+When activated, a check mark shall appear.
+Focus can be activated through tabbing and the checked state can be toggled with the space bar.

 ## Getting Started